 Indeed, there has recently been a flare-up in what they call the 'fascism debate' in American contemporary historical studies (basically: is he or isn't he?).
-Some sceptics have argued that, if the 'Trump is fascist' contingent really believed that, they would not be wasting time writing learned articles on the subject.
-They would be stockpiling weapons.
-Perhaps this young man, armed with his dad's AR-15 semi-automatic, Thomas Matthew Crooks, took the rebuke seriously?
+Some sceptics have argued that, if looks like the winner.
+So what will the Democrats, the army top brass and the secret state do about that?